aledigre03/synthetic_ozone_profiles_generation/README.md

 	-snapshots.m are profiles created for each month of the yeaar based on reconstrutictions performed by a chemistry model

+	-months_plot.m plots all the profiles in one single clear image for publication

 	-ozone_profile_generator.py creates a file formatted for PlaSim